Generate to Accelerate: Improved Reranking via LLM-Generated Pivot Documents

-\para{Motivation} Prior work has shown that LLMs have been successfully utilized to generate relevance judgments for query-document pairs with high correlation to human assessors~\cite{Rahmani-2024-LLM4Eval,Upadhyay-2024-UMBRELA, Guglielmo-2023-Perspectives}.
-LLMs serve as effective judges for relevance in IR collections, often demonstrating high correlation with human annotators~\cite{Rahmani-2024-LLM4Eval,Guglielmo-2023-Perspectives}.
-This implies that LLMs can understand graded relevance between query-document pairs when provided with a relevance scale similar to that of human assessors~\cite{Upadhyay-2024-UMBRELA}.
-However, the focus of existing strategies remains solely on LLMs as judges, rather than generating documents with a specified relevance grade.
+Prior work has shown that LLMs can generate relevance judgments for query-document pairs with high correlation to human assessors~\cite{Rahmani-2024-LLM4Eval,Upadhyay-2024-UMBRELA,Guglielmo-2023-Perspectives}.
+This implies that LLMs possess a graded understanding of query-document relevance when provided with a relevance scale comparable to that used by human assessors~\cite{Upadhyay-2024-UMBRELA}.
+However, existing strategies use this capability solely for relevance judgment, rather than for generating documents at a specified relevance grade.
 In our problem context, we hypothesize that if an LLM can reliably judge that a document belongs to a given relevance level (non-relevant, partially relevant, moderately relevant or highly relevant), it should similarly be capable of generating a document of that level, providing a controllable semantic reference for ranking.

-Crucially, we experiment on the capability of LLMs to generate documents of a particular relevance label.
-We acknowledge that the capability of LLMs in document generation controlled with varying levels of relevance can be useful.
-In particular, we are focused on generating documents with moderate relevance, as these can serve as a controlling pivot between highly relevant and less relevant documents.